-Column: Congress must legislate to avoid a helium crisis - KEMP
+Column: Congress must legislate to avoid a helium crisis - Kemp

 The 1920 Mineral Leasing Act reserved all helium produced on federal lands for the federal government.
 In 1925, the Helium Act declared helium was a critical war material, controlled production and curbed exports.

-Production underwent a massive expansion during the Second World War, then again during the 1950s and 1960s as part of the cold war space race and missile programme.
+Production underwent a massive expansion during the Second World War, then again during the 1950s and 1960s as part of the cold war space race and missile program.

 The 1960 Helium Amendment Act gave natural gas producers financial incentives to separate helium and sell it to the federal government.
 It also established a strategic helium storage facility in the Bush Dome Reservoir, a partially depleted gas field near Amarillo in Texas.